Linguistics in education: Benefits

 Studies of how grammar and other linguistic theory can be incorporated into K-12 classrooms have been highly successful both in improving students' conscious knowledge of grammar and changing attitudes about non-standard English dialects.
 There is evidence that grammar instruction can be beneficial to students' writing such that replacing writing or vocabulary instruction with grammar can actually be a more productive use of class time.
+Recent studies also highlight the benefits of integrating linguistic theory into foreign language teaching.

 Current theory

 Linguists have also been involved in this field in attempts to change misconceptions about language.
 One common example is the definition of nouns.
 Traditionally a noun is defined as a "person, place, or thing".
 While this definition captures much of what nouns are it does not incorporate all possible definitions and uses.
 For example, mental concepts such as "belief" or "idea" are also nouns but do not neatly fit the traditional definition.
 This can be especially difficult for children to understand.
 A more comprehensive definition seeks to describe nouns through their features and uses.
 However this definition requires the teacher to have greater knowledge of English syntax.